LostBeard/SpawnDev.BlazorJS/README.md

 - Blazor WebAssembly .Net 6, 7, and 8
 - - Tested VS Template: Blazor WebAssembly Standalone App
 - Blazor United .Net 8 (in WebAssembly project only)
-- - Tested VS Template: Blazor Web App (Auto or WebAssembly interactive mode with prerendering disabled)
+- - Tested VS Template: Blazor Web App (Interactive WebAssembly mode without prerendering)

 ### Features:
 - Full support for all [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).
 If we missed anything, open an issue and it will be updated ASAP.